 Rhyolite Ghost Town

-As one of the most photographed ghost towns in the West, Rhyolite should be a priority when planning a Nevada adventure.
-This fascinating boomtown sprung to life after a couple of prospectors discovered high-grade, extremely valuable gold ore in 1905.
+This Wild West gold boomtown sprung to life after a couple of prospectors discovered high-grade, extremely valuable gold ore in 1905.
 Several mining camps, including Rhyolite, popped up in the region, which later became known as the Bullfrog Mining District.
 But why a name like Bullfrog, in the middle of an arid desert?
 The two prospectors who discovered gold in the area—Frank “Shorty” Harris and Ernest “Ed” Cross—decided that the rock found throughout the region looked greenish, and was spotted with big chunks of yellow metal, resembling the back of a bullfrog.

 While mining camps were very common in Nevada during the late 1800s and early 1900s, Rhyolite stood out because of the tremendous value tethered to the ore samples.
 The traces of gold found in ore coming from the Bullfrog-area mines were known to bring in a stunning $16k dollars per ton…which translates to about $450k in modern standards.
 Word of this wildly lucrative operation spread all the way north to Goldfield and Tonopah, and what originally started as a two-tent mining camp soon boomed to an estimated 5,000 people within six short months.